ryanh210757/ColorSchemeGenerator/README.md

 # ColorSchemeGenerator

-Solo Scrimba Project that was designed from a Figma file that interacts with thecolorapi to generate a color scheme based on the color picker.
+Sends a request to The Color API to generate a color scheme based on user input value
-It sends color and mode to make a request to the API and returns hex values and scheme colors